LTUC/amman-dotnet-401d2/Curriculum/Class32/Facilitator/FACILITATOR.md

 Still building off of demos from prior days

 ## What might students struggle with today?
-Getting SendGrid setup in their Azure Accoutn and getting emails to send.
+Getting SendGrid setup in their Azure Account and getting emails to send.

 ## What bugs, issues, or surprises have come up in the past for this class?
 see above.